-During the previous year, the Organization received a \$200,000 donation from the Montreal SPCA Foundation.
+During the year, the Organization did not receive a donation (\$20,000 in 2021) from the Montréal SPCA Foundation, an organization over which it exercises significant influence.

-These transactions were concluded in the normal course of operations and are measured at the exchange amount.
+These transactions were concluded in the normal course of operations and are measured at the exchange amount, excluding the resulting financial instruments.